Companies Using GetResponse

 What types of businesses use GetResponse?

 Our data shows GetResponse's customer base is dominated by small businesses.
-72.3% have 10 or fewer employees.
-The top industries are Advertising Services (6.67%), Professional Training and Coaching (6.09%), and Business Consulting (5.98%).
-The platform is popular with marketers, coaches, consultants, and fitness professionals who rely on email funnels.
+60.9% have 10 or fewer employees and 87.0% have fewer than 50.
+The top industries are Business Consulting and Services (5.9%), Professional Training and Coaching (5.02%), Retail (4.38%), and Advertising Services (4.35%).
+The platform is popular with consultants, coaches, marketers, and fitness professionals who rely on email funnels.

 Which large companies use GetResponse?

-Our detection data includes Novo Nordisk, Red Bull, Iveco, Knight Frank, and Check Point Software.
-These are departmental deployments (recruitment emails, regional marketing) rather than company-wide platforms.
+Our detection data includes Selena Group, INGLOT Cosmetics, Grant Thornton Poland, Impel Group, CUCKOO International, Caffè Vergnano, and Sinclair College.
+These are departmental deployments (recruitment emails, regional marketing, workforce programmes) rather than company-wide platforms.
 GetResponse's published case studies focus on SMBs: DAAG generated $139K in newsletter sales over 11 months (getresponse.com/customers/daag), and Wurth MODYF saw 46% more orders and 72% higher turnover (getresponse.com/customers/wurth-modyf).

 How does GetResponse compare to MailerLite?